maryash/maryash.github.io/135/projects/project_03.md

 ```
 ./dwarves c 27 33
 ```
-We will be testing your code on maps of size between 25 and 35.
+**In part C, we will be testing your code for map dimensions between 25 and 35.**
+So use this advanced style of running the program, choosing the number of rows and columns in the range from 25 to 35.
-The number of dwarves in this part is also randomized and can be equal to 6, 7, or 8.
+Additionally, as you can see, the number of dwarves in this part is randomized and can be equal to 6, 7, or 8.
-Your program must work correctly for these map dimensions and dwarf numbers.
+Your program must work correctly for the specified map dimensions and dwarf numbers.

 ### Days, nights, and zombies